-ARTICLE 602 COMPENSATION Section 602.01 -- Wages
+ARTICLE 602 COMPENSATION

+Section 602.01 -- Wages

-Effective January 1, 2018, employees will receive a two percent (2.0%) general wage increase and all salary minimums and maximums will remain the same as the 2017 salary schedule.
+Effective January 1, 2021, employees will receive a three percent (3%) general wage increase not to exceed the maximum rate outlined in the salary schedule below.

-Effective January 1, 2019, employees will receive a three percent (3.0%) general wage increase contingent on the successful passing of the SCCS Levy (renewal and additional millage).
-All salary minimums and maximums will be increased by one percent (1%).
+Effective January 1, 2022, employees will receive a three percent (3%) general wage increase not to exceed the maximum rate outlined in the salary schedule below.

-Effective January 1, 2020, employees will receive a three percent (3.0%) general wage increase contingent on the successful passing of the SCCS Levy (renewal and additional millage).
-All salary minimums and maximums will be increased by one percent (1%).
+Effective January 1, 2023, employees will receive a three percent (3%) general wage increase not to exceed the maximum rate outlined in the salary schedule below.